rusya-ink/devops/monitoring/LOGGIND.md

 ## Best practices metrics

-- Metrics should be atomic (have signle unit).
+- Metrics should be atomic (have single unit).
 - Metric names should be understandable.
-- Metric names should not be changed often (ideally they should not change at all through the projects0 From https://prometheus.io/docs/practices/naming/.
+- Metric names should not be changed often (ideally they should not change at all through the projects.
+From https://prometheus.io/docs/practices/naming/.